ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/customcomponents.markdown

 *The `MyComponent` script, line 1*

 The first keyword `class` indicates that we are providing the definition of a class.
 Notice that this keyword is highlighted in blue.
-Zero Engine will highlight specific keywords that it recognizes as having significance in the [Zilch](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/zilch_in_zero.markdown) language, which can be very useful for understanding how the engine is interpreting the script.
+Zero Engine will highlight specific keywords that it recognizes as having significance in the [Nada](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/nada_in_zero.markdown) language, which can be very useful for understanding how the engine is interpreting the script.

 Next, we have `MyComponent`, which is the name we gave this script, confirming that it is the identifier we wish to assign to this class.
 It is worth mentioning that all classes **must** have a unique name, and you cannot use names already used by Zero Engine.

-Next, we have `: Zilch Component`.
-The colon `:` token is an important one within [Zilch](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/zilch_in_zero.markdown), and can be interpreted to mean "of type".
-In this case, we have a `class` named `MyComponent` that is of type `ZilchComponent`.
-ZilchComponent is a very commonly used class type, and examples of it will be featured extensively here and in later tutorials.
+Next, we have `: Nada Component`.
+The colon `:` token is an important one within [Nada](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/nada_in_zero.markdown), and can be interpreted to mean "of type".
+In this case, we have a `class` named `MyComponent` that is of type `NadaComponent`.
+NadaComponent is a very commonly used class type, and examples of it will be featured extensively here and in later tutorials.

 Lastly, on lines 2 and 11 we have the curly brace symbols `{` and `}`.
 These symbols denote that our class definition is confined to the space between them, which is called the class's **scope**, and all details pertaining to a class have to be described within it.